-describes the probability to find the system near to q, p, i.e., the probability to be in the range q to q + dq and p to p + dp is F(q, p)dq dp.
+In classical physics, an individual system follows a trajectory through phase space, defined by the evolution of the coordinates and momenta, e.g., q(t), p(t).
+It is also possible to describe an ensemble of such systems behaving in a statistical manner, such that a function F(q,p) describes the probability to find the system near to q,p, i.e., the probability to be in the range q to q+dq and p to p+dp is $F(q,p)dq\,dp$.
 This probability density F is a phase-space distribution.
-Some characteristics of such a distribution are: non-negativity $F \ge 0$, normalization $\int dq \, dp \, F(q, p) = 1$.
-The marginal distributions $F(q) \equiv \int dp \, F(q, p)$ and $F(p) \equiv \int dq \, F(q, p)$ give the probability density for a single coordinate or momentum, averaging over the possible values of the other degree of freedom.
+Some characteristics of such a distribution are: non-negativity $F \geq 0$, normalization $\int dq\,dp\,F(q,p)=1$.
+The marginal distributions $F(q)\equiv\int dp\,F(q,p)$ and $F(p)\equiv\int dq\,F(q,p)$ give the probability density for a single coordinate or momentum, averaging over the possible values of the other degree of freedom.
 This generalizes in the obvious way to more coordinates and momenta.